wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries         December 2015

-   The format of this option is described in Section 6, and is meant to be added in queries sent by Intermediate Nameservers in a way transparent to Stub Resolvers and end users, as described in Section 7.1.
+   transparent to Stub Resolvers and end users, as described in Section 7.1.
 ECS is only defined for the Internet (IN) DNS class.